gabriel-ferreras/ChipSeqPipeline/README.md

 `<analysis_name>_sample_<i>_peaks.narrowPeak`: contains the peak locations together with peak summit, p-value, and q-value.
 You can load it to the UCSC genome browser.
 Definition of some specific columns are:

    * 5th: integer score for display.
-It's calculated as int(-10*log10pvalue) or int(-10*log10qvalue) depending on whether -p (pvalue) or -q (qvalue) is used as score cutoff.
+It's calculated as int(-10·log10pvalue) or int(-10·log10qvalue) depending on whether -p (pvalue) or -q (qvalue) is used as score cutoff.
 Please note that currently this value might be out of the [0-1000] range defined in UCSC ENCODE narrowPeak format.
    * 7th: fold-change at peak summit
    * 8th: -log10pvalue at peak summit
    * 9th: -log10qvalue at peak summit
    * 10th: relative summit position to peak start

-If the pipeline is run in a broad peak mode, this file will be called *<analysis_name>_sample_<i>_peaks.broadPeak*, offering same piece of information, except for 10th column, as this mode will not register peak summits.
+If the pipeline is run in a broad peak mode, this file will be called `<analysis_name>_sample_<i>_peaks.broadPeak`, offering same piece of information, except for 10th column, as this mode will not register peak summits.

 `<analysis_name>_sample_<i>_summits.bed`: file in BED format containing the peak summits locations for every peak.
 The file can be loaded directly to the UCSC genome browser.
 This file is useful if you are aimed to find the motifs at the binding sites.